eulloa10/financial-data-pipeline/README.md

 ## Project Overview

 This project builds an automated data pipeline to track financial and economic indicators over time.
-The data will be ingested from the FRED API, stored in an S3-based data lake, and then moved to a data warehouse where it will be transformed and optimized for reporting and analysis.
-The project culminates in an interactive dashboard that visualizes the key metrics, helping investors monitor trends and make data-driven investment decisions.
+The data is ingested from the FRED API, stored in an S3-based data lake, and then transformed across multiple layers (bronze, silver, gold).
+Finally, the transformed data is moved to a data warehouse for analysis and reporting.
+The project culminates in an interactive dashboard that visualizes key metrics, helping investors monitor trends and make data-driven investment decisions.

 The core components of the project include:
-- **Data Ingestion**: Automatically fetching data from external APIs (FRED) and storing it in Amazon S3.
+- **Data Ingestion**: Fetching data from external APIs (FRED) and storing it in Amazon S3.
-- **Data Transformation**: Using AWS Glue or custom SQL scripts to clean and prepare the data.
+- **Data Transformation**: Using AWS Glue scripts to clean and prepare the data across the various layers of the data lake.
-- **Data Warehouse**: Storing the transformed data in Amazon Redshift or RDS.
+- **Data Warehouse**: Storing the transformed data in Amazon RDS for further analysis and reporting.
 - **Dashboard**: Visualizing the financial indicators using Apache Superset, Tableau, or Power BI.
-- **Automation**: Workflow orchestration with Apache Airflow to manage the data pipeline and ensure regular updates.
+- **Automation**: Orchestrating the workflow with Apache Airflow to manage the data pipeline and ensure regular updates.
+- **Infrastructure as Code**: Using Terraform to automate the provisioning and management of AWS resources, including S3 buckets, Glue jobs, and RDS instances

 ---